gsoulie/ionic2-resources/ionic-nodejs-backend.md

   Response {_body: "{message: Sorry, no Homer's}", status: 401, ok: false, statusText: "Unauthorized"...}
 ```

-Now, if you send a name other than *homer*, you will get the following response :
+Now, if you send a name other than *"homer"*, you will get the following response :

 ```
 GET Response: Welcome !